Did you know you can make your own kombucha yogurt? Homemade kombucha scoby yogurt is surprisingly simple.

 These research papers both come out of a laboratory at the University of Novi Sad, in Serbia.
 Unlike the research papers I usually look at, this is food technology research.
 Which means the researchers are mainly concerned with how they can make new food products, and whether or not consumers will like the food enough to buy it.

-Consequently, the research is not about whether or not the fermented dairy product is any good for you.
-They pretty much take that on face value, based on the other research that has gone into kombucha – they’re producing a fermented dairy product made from a known probiotic, and assume it to be at least as probiotic as yoghurt.
+Consequently, the research is not about whether or not the kombucha yogurt is any good for you.
+They pretty much take that on face value, based on the other research that has gone into kombucha – they’re producing a fermented dairy product made from a known probiotic, and assume it to be at least as probiotic as yogurt.
 Which I think is a totally fair assumption.

-What they do spend time looking into is how to make a good yoghurt out of this stuff.
-How long should you leave it?
+What they do spend time looking into is how to make a good yogurt out of this stuff.
+How long should you leave kombucha yogurt to ferment?
 How acidic does it get, and how quickly?
-Is 1% fat better than 2% fat?
+Is 1% fat milk better than 2% fat?
 What temperature is best?
 Which method gives the better consistency?
 Which tastes better?
 Which gives a good ‘mouth feel’?